R1musTAP/r1mus_parking/README.md

 ### 📋 Description

-R1MUS Parking is an advanced parking system for FiveM with QBCore.
-It completely replaces traditional garage and key systems with a more immersive and optimized solution.
+R1MUS Parking is an advanced and realistic parking system for FiveM with QBCore.
+It completely replaces traditional garage systems with a more immersive and realistic solution that maintains persistent vehicle damage and position.

 ### ⚠️ IMPORTANT: Required Replacements